Lab Operational Since: 17 Years, 6 Months, 12 Days·Facility Status: Fully Operational & Accepting New Cases·

 Once the controller responds, the entire drive is imaged sector-by-sector to a known-good destination drive.
 Bad sector maps are generated to track unreadable regions.
 Files are extracted, verified against directory structure, and returned on your choice of media.

-Which NVMe Controller Families Can Be Recovered?
+Which NVMe Controller Families Have a Recovery Path?

 NVMe recovery success depends on which controller family is in the drive.
 Phison and Silicon Motion have dedicated PC-3000 Active Utilities that enable Technological Mode access and FTL reconstruction.
 Samsung has limited diagnostic support through PC-3000, while Western Digital, Maxio, InnoGrit, and Realtek controllers require board-level repair or the Universal NVMe utility.